New Orleans Packing List: What to Wear in the Big Easy

 - 1-2 dressier shirts or blouses

-- 1 pair dancing shoes (learn the Lindy Hop & Zydeco while you’re in town!)
+- 1 pair of dancing shoes (learn the Lindy Hop & Zydeco while you’re in town!)

 - 1 light jacket or sweater (winters are cool and the AC in summer can sometimes be too cold)